What is the application deadline?

 Are there times during the year for me to visit my student?

 Parents are welcome on campus year round, however Oregon State also provides planned opportunities to visit your student during the academic year.
-The two most popular are Dad’s weekend (Fall term) and Mom’s weekend (Spring term).
+The two most popular are Dad’s & Family Weekend (Fall term) and Mom’s & Family Weekend (Spring term).
 These events are hosted by our Memorial Union Program Council (MUPC) and more information can be found by clicking here.

 What kind of tutoring services are available at Oregon State?